matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 It ends up that they’re really not the best unit for that.
 The best unit for that are functions.
 And in particular, pure functions.
 Right?
 If you want something you do not have to worry about, you should love the pure function.
 The pure function takes immutable values.
 It does something with them.
 That stuff it does has no effect on the world and no connection on the rest of the outside world.
 Then it returns another immutable thing.

 So the entire scope of its activity is local.
 It has no notion of time.
 That’s going to become important later.
 But it’s definitely easy to understand.
 It’s easy to change.
 Right?
 There’s some signature.
-That’s the only thing about it.
-Anybody else knows, when we change the signature and when we change the insides, nobody cares.
+That’s the only thing about it anybody else knows.
+When we change the insides, nobody cares.
 Pure functions are and should be the bricks that we use because they are the things we can use without worrying about them most readily.
 There are definitely huge benefits from doing this.
 I think you could easily do it in object-oriented languages, but people don’t.

 In contrast, objects and methods do not have this property.
 They do not have the “I don’t need to think about them” property.
 They definitely don’t.
 And we’re going to see why in a minute.